spring-media/adsolutions-implementationReference/publisher-loadHandler-reference.md

 --- | --- | ---
 adSlot.id | *string* | the adSlot container id e.g. superbanner, billboard_btf ...
-adSlot.hasAd | *boolean* | let's you know if there is an ad. adSlot.tempName | *string* | identifies the adformat, e.g. videowall, fireplace, oneTag etc.
+adSlot.hasAd | *boolean* | let's you know if there is an ad. adSlot.hasMarker | *boolean* | let's you know if the ad brings an own marker. adSlot.placementSize | *string* | the size of the adplacement the winning bid is booked to adSlot.tempName | *string* | identifies the adformat, e.g. videowall, fireplace, oneTag etc. adSlot.crea1.height | *string* | the real base-height of the first creative of the adformat adSlot.crea1.width | *string* | the real base-width of the first creative of the adformat

 Given this you can do things like this: